-In cases of emergency when Court management determines that, rule or regulation must be adopted immediately without prior notice or negotiations with the Union, Court management shall provide such notice and opportunity to negotiate at the earliest practicable time following the adoption of such rule or regulation, proposal, or other action.
+In cases of emergency when Court management determines that an ordinance, resolution, rule or regulation must be adopted immediately without prior notice or negotiations with the Union, Court management shall provide such notice and opportunity to negotiate at the earliest practicable time following the adoption of such rule or regulation, proposal, or other action.

-C. Representatives - Attendance
+C. Representatives - Meeting Attendance